 “It’s the same as recycling, or buying line-caught fish or FSC-certified wood.
-You need to do your research.
+You need to do your research for a luxury wildlife holiday in India.
 A few places say that they tick all the eco boxes, but you can’t just take their word for it—it needs to be proven.
 Check their TOFTigers PUG eco-rating.
 The higher they rank, the better they are in terms of ethics and conscious tourism.
 Choose tour operators who are committed to responsible tourism and look for eco-certified and TOFTigers-approved places to stay.
 If companies do not talk about it, you can be sure they don’t care about it.”

 How do you ensure that the TOFTigers PUG-approved hotels and lodges are keeping up their standards?